Sometimes closing one door is the best way to open a new one.

 We should view these glittering opportunities as a test of our personal or corporate vision.
 If we’ve done our visioning and strategic planning properly, we can hold them up to any enticing new proposition to see whether they match.
 If so, great.
 If not, just say no!

 Craig Cincotta is the Vice President of Brand Communications for Porch.com.
-He put the case for saying no very well in a June 2015 article in Entrepreneur magazine titled ”Four Reasons Why You Should Say Yes to Saying No”.
+He put the case for saying no very well in an article in Entrepreneur magazine titled ”Four Reasons Why You Should Say Yes to Saying No”.
 “If you just say yes to every potential need or request that comes your way you are limiting your ability to focus; you begin to create ripples of productivity when you should be making waves,” he writes.

 Cinotta also makes the important point that if we never say no, we don’t give others a chance to step up to offer to take on the task at hand.
 This is a critical mistake that many leaders make.
 Learning to delegate is one of the few effective ways to build the skills of those around you.

-In an August 2014 article in Fortune titled “Why Saying No Gets You Ahead”, executive coach and author Camille Preston writes that “in order to reach your goals you have to build some fences to guard and protect yourself so you can grow.
+In an article in Fortune titled “Why Saying No Gets You Ahead”, executive coach and author Camille Preston writes that “in order to reach your goals you have to build some fences to guard and protect yourself so you can grow.
 This means discriminating between the things that help you get there and the things that don’t.”

 But sometimes even your own strategic plan won’t assist you in making that distinction; perhaps you have two potential projects ahead of you, but you can’t do both.
 Neither is perfect, but neither is perfectly wrong.
 This is where workplace intuition comes in.
 If you listen to your gut, you may become aware of a faint murmur of caution that tells you to steer clear of one, or even both.
 Another “no” moment.